-The soprano size is probably what most people picture when they think of the ukulele.
+The soprano ukulele size is probably what most people picture when they think of the ukulele.
 It is the most common size and makes the classic, traditional ukulele sound.
 The soprano is the smallest and lightest uke size we offer, with the shortest scale and the tightest fret spacing.
-The soprano size is ideal for players of any skill or experience level, especially younger players and those with smaller hands and fingers.
-Due to its size, it will also have a brighter, softer tone with less projection and resonance than the larger sizes.
-We also offer a soprano size with a longer neck for those that desire the traditional ukulele sound and also want more frets and fret spacing.
+The soprano ukulele is ideal for younger players and those with smaller hands and fingers, making this size often the best beginner ukulele for kids.
+Still, the soprano is still suitable for players of any skill level and size.
+Due to its body size, it will have a brighter, softer tone with less projection and resonance than the larger sizes.
+We also offer a soprano ukulele size with a longer neck for those that desire the traditional ukulele sound and also want more frets and fret spacing.
 The Pineapple shape is a variation of the soprano size designed by Samuel Kamaka in the 1920s.
 The waist of the body on a Pineapple uke is eliminated to increase the surface area of the soundboard for a fuller sound.
 The standard ukulele tuning of G/C/E/A applies to the soprano size.

 Tenor is the next step up from the concert in size.
-The scale for the tenor is about two inches longer, the neck is just a little wider, and overall it’s a little heavier than the concert.
+The scale for the tenor ukulele is about two inches longer, the neck is just a little wider, and overall it’s a little heavier than the concert.
 The extra length allows for wider spacing between the frets.
-This makes the tenor suited for fingerpicking.
+This makes tenor ukuleles suited for fingerpicking.
 The tenor size is the most popular among professional players, but is great for any skill or experience level.
-A tenor may be even more comfortable for those with larger hands and fingers than the concert size.
+A tenor ukulele may be even more comfortable for those with larger hands and fingers than the concert size.
 The larger size gives the tenor a deeper, fuller sound with a resonant, almost bass-y tone.
-The tenor also projects better than the concert, making the volume a bit louder.
+The tenor ukulele also projects better than the concert, making the volume a bit louder.
 The standard ukulele tuning of G/C/E/A applies to the tenor size.